How to Get to Sifnos: Everything You Need to Know

 Types of Ferries to Sifnos

-There are two types of ferries available in Greece: high-speed and regular (or slow ferries).
+There are two main types of ferries to Sifnos: high–speed catamarans and regular (conventional) ferries.

 High-Speed Ferries

-As one of the largest ferry companies in Greece, SeaJets operates a high-speed ferry from Piraeus Port to Sifnos.
+SeaJets, one of Greece’s largest ferry operators, runs high-speed ferries from Piraeus Port to Sifnos.

 🛳️Speed Ferry Amenities: